 Choosing the right sheets

 1. You’ll first require some kind of curtain rods.
 If you love the industrial look, learn how to make pipe curtain rods from THIS POST.

-2. Choose some white sheets that fit the size of your given windows.
+2. Choose some white flat bed sheets that fit the size dimensions of your windows.

-Honestly?
 Most any white sheet will do.
 But a thicker sheet will block out more light, while thinner sheets will produce sheer curtains, allowing more light in.